mahfeshar/Shary-Ecommerce-Api/README.md

 - [Support](#support)

 ## Overview
 A scalable e-commerce platform built with modern architectural patterns and best practices.
 This platform leverages Entity Framework, LINQ, and follows Clean Architecture principles to provide a robust solution for e-commerce needs.
+<br><br>
+Watch the Full Walkthrough Video: [Watch Here](https://youtu.be/LVQry9npNx8)

 ## Architecture
 The project is structured into the following layers: